 A regulatory purpose might include any of our statutory functions under the laws applicable to the regulation and registration of financial services business including the following:

 Data subject rights may also not apply in situations where legal obligations (such as statutory confidentiality obligations), court orders, or indeed other legal rights are applicable.

 Exercising data subject rights

 Also known as browser cookies or tracking cookies, cookies are small, often encrypted text files, located in browser directories.
-They are used by web developers to help users navigate their websites efficiently and perform certain functions.
+They are used by web developers to help users navigate their websites efficiently and to perform certain functions.